College of Business Once Again Ranks Among Top North American Business Schools for Research Activity

 About The College of Business

 The College of Business at UT Arlington is home to innovative thinkers who know business—a place where blazing new trails is the norm.
-One of the largest business schools in the nation, the College prepares more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.
+The college prepares more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.